montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-11.md

 <a href="https://www.theatlantic.com/facebook-instant/article/616928/" target="_blank"><button class="button">The Last Children of Down Syndrome: Prenatal testing is changing who gets born and who doesn’t.
 This is just the beginning.</button></a>

 <a href="./resources/www.theatlantic.com.pdf" target="_blank"><button class="button">Download the above here.</button></a>

+You can download the article here:

+<a href="https://anatomypubs.onlinelibrary.wiley.com/doi/epdf/10.1002/ar.24849" target="_blank"><button class="button">You can't keep a bad idea down: Dark history, death,and potential rebirth of eugenics.</button></a>

+You can download the article here:

+<a href="./resources/recurring-bad-ideas.pdf" target="_blank"><button class="button">Download the above here.</button></a>